undefined06855/Controllable/userobjects.md

 - `is-focusable`
     - Marks that the node is focusable
     - Set on `CCMenuItem`, `CCTextInputNode` and `DialogLayer`

+- `should-not-focus`
+    - Marks that the button should not be focusable
+    - Not set on any nodes by default

 - `is-button`
     - Marks that the node should be treated as a button and will be assumed to